skison/Dijkstra_map_for_Godot-1/README.md

 Before opening a pull request, please check the following:
 * If you modified the Rust code, be sure you have built it with `cargo build --release` and it still works!
-* The unit tests should pass (`cargo test` and the GUT tests)
+* The unit tests should pass (`cargo test` and the GUT tests).
-* All the example scenes (visualization demo and project examples) should run correctly
+* All the example scenes (visualization demo and project examples) should run correctly.
-* Ensure you have run `cargo fmt` and `gdformat` (via [GDScript Toolkit](https://github.com/Scony/godot-gdscript-toolkit)) on your added/edited files
+* Ensure you have run `cargo fmt` and `gdscript-formatter` (via [GDQuest's GDScript formatter](https://github.com/GDQuest/GDScript-formatter)) on your added/edited files.

-To set up gdformat/GDScript Toolkit, it is recommended to use a Python virtual environment (venv)
-* `python3 -m venv .venv` or `python -m venv .venv` will create a .venv/ folder you can [activate](https://docs.python.org/3/tutorial/venv.html)
-* After activating the venv, verify that you are using Python 3: `python --version`
-* Install GDToolkit: `pip install gdtoolkit==4.*`
-* Run the linter on your GDScript file with `gdlint path/to/file.gd` to show you what needs to be formatted
-* Format your file with `gdformat path/to/file.gd` (careful, data loss is possible), double check linter afterward in case some code couldn't be auto-formatted

 ## TODO